Camperdown (NSW)

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's aggregation of latest postcode-level ATO data for financial year 2023 shows Camperdown had a median taxpayer income of $77,242 and an average income of $106,656.
-Nationally, these figures are in the top percentile.
-Greater Sydney's median and average incomes were $60,817 and $83,003 respectively.
-By September 2025, estimated median and average incomes in Camperdown would be approximately $84,086 and $116,106, based on an 8.86% Wage Price Index growth since financial year 2023.
-The 2021 Census ranks household, family, and personal incomes in Camperdown between the 85th and 94th percentiles nationally.
-Income analysis reveals that 32.2% of individuals (3,435 people) earn between $1,500 and $2,999 annually, aligning with regional levels at 30.9%.
-Economic strength is evident as 38.8% of households have high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+According to AreaSearch's aggregation of the latest postcode level ATO data released on June 30, 2023, Camperdown had a median income among taxpayers of $77,242 and an average income of $106,656.
+This places it in the top percentile nationally, compared to Greater Sydney's median income of $60,817 and average income of $83,003.
+Based on Wage Price Index growth of 8.86% from July 2023 to September 2025, current estimates suggest a median income of approximately $84,086 and an average income of $116,106 in Camperdown as of that date.
+The 2021 Census shows household, family, and personal incomes in Camperdown ranking between the 85th and 94th percentiles nationally.
+Income analysis reveals that the $1,500 - $2,999 earnings band captures 32.2% of the community (3,436 individuals), aligning with regional levels where this cohort represents 30.9%.
+Economic strength is evident through 38.8% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
 High housing costs consume 21.6% of income, but strong earnings place disposable income at the 76th percentile nationally.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income